Date of Issue: June 17, 2024

 6. Virtual Care Delivery

 When possible, school boards should use an in-person mode of delivery for mental health supports.
 Remote mental health services using a virtual care platform can be used/offered when it is the most appropriate or accessible delivery vehicle to meet student needs.
-School boards must use and ensure that the providers of mental health prevention and early intervention services are using a virtual care solution that meets provincial standards for I&IT solutions to support the safety and security of students and other board users, is compliant with applicable legislation, such as the PHIPA for providing mental health services and aligns with the provider’s scope of practice and regulatory colleges’ obligations for privacy and reporting.
+School boards must use and ensure that the providers of mental health prevention and early intervention services are using a virtual care solution that meets provincial standards for Information & Information Technology solutions to support the safety and security of students and other board users, is compliant with applicable legislation, such as the PHIPA for providing mental health services and aligns with the provider’s scope of practice and regulatory colleges’ obligations for privacy and reporting.
 It is recommended that virtual care solutions with video and/or secure messaging functionality are verified solutions on the Ontario Health Verified Virtual Visits Solution List, which ensures solutions meet provincial standards for privacy, security and functionality.

 7. Enhanced Educator and Staff Mental Health Literacy